eberteogam/CSM/README.md

-# Orchard 2.1.7 Local Environment Setup on Windows - NuGet-based - No Admin Privilege
+# Orchard 2.1.7 Local Environment Setup for SMC Employees on SMC-Issued Laptops (Admin Privileges Required for Installation Only)

 - This guide provides step-by-step instructions to set up a local development environment for Orchard 2.1.7 on a Windows system using NuGet Packages.
 Note that while the software can be installed without admin privileges, certain steps may require admin access.